Scaled Score of GRE

 The raw score that you receive is converted into scaled score by the process called equating.
 Both the quantitative reasoning and verbal reasoning sections contain multiple-choice questions that are scored on a scale of 130-170 with a 1-point increment.
 It is this score scale, which determines your chance of getting into a reputed college/university.
 The scaled score of your test is used to allocate you a percentile ranking that reflects your performance level as compared to other test takers of the same test edition.
 The higher your scaled score, the higher is your percentile ranking.
 Based on your percentile ranking one can deduce how well/poorly you have performed than other test takers.

-Computing the GRE Score Scale for Essay Responses:
+Computing the Scaled Score for Essay Responses:

 The test comprises of two essay tasks, in the Analytical Writing section, namely an Issue task and an Argument task.
 These two essay responses are evaluated by two ETS certified readers (ETS or the Educational Testing Service is the organization responsible for administering GRE) who independently mark your essays on a score scale of 0-6 with a ½ point increment.
 Your essay score is generated by taking the average of the score given by the two readers.
 There are hardly any discrepancies between the two essay scores.
 However, in case the two scores differ by more than one point, a third reader evaluates your essay and allocates your deserving essay points on the scale of 0-6.
 To deliver a more accurate essay result, the ETS uses essay-similarity-detection software to evaluate your essays.